-Official guides can be hired at the ticket office in front of the Kailasa Temple for Rs 280 for up to four hours.
-Most relay an extensive knowledge of the cave architecture.
-Touts offer a selection of pictorial guidebooks.
-If you only have time to visit either Ellora or Ajanta then make it Ellora.
+Official guides can be hired at the ticket office in front of the Kailasa Temple for ₹750.
+Most guides have an extensive knowledge of cave architecture, so try not to skimp.
+If your tight itinerary forces you to choose between Ellora or Ajanta, Ellora wins hands down.